 This piece of content is simple, yet it provokes engagement as well as thought when results are revealed in comparison to what an individual perceives to be the truth.

-The difference between logic and emotion in content comes down to the words we use and how we position statements and information.
+The difference between logic and emotion in content comes down to the words we use.

-When creating copy and content, you have to be acutely aware of whether you’re taking a rational or emotional approach to the information you’re sharing.
+When creating copy and content, you must be acutely aware of whether you’re taking a rational or emotional approach to the information you share.

-You need to think about the response you want to elicit to help guide your content development to make the right kind of psychological and emotional connection with your audience.
+You need to think about the response you want to elicit to guide your content development and make the right kind of psychological and emotional connection with your audience.

 The context of your copy can remain the same.

-By changing the words you use, however, you can make content appeal more to the emotions of the audience and prospective customer.
+By changing the words you use, however, you can make content appeal more to the emotions of the audience and prospective customers.

-The simplest approach to finding the right high-emotion words takes only three steps:
+The simplest approach to finding the right high-emotion words takes three steps:

 - Think about the action you want your audience to take when they read your content.